 Problem solving is a major skill set and current education system does not address it.

-Introducing subjects in early years in a proper way wire children’s brain for better problem solving, building positive attitude towards the subject and thus leading to metacognition & growth mindset.
+Introducing subjects in early years in a proper way helps in building positive attitude of kids towards education.
+Hands-on STEM learning wire child’s brain for better problem solving and critical thinking, leading to metacognition & growth mindset.

 The test clearly indicates that 98% of children are born geniuses while the percentage falls to 2% in the grown-ups.